seanreed1111/sql-recipes/recipes.md

 | Jean  | 8 |
 | Sherry    | 47    |
 +-----------+------------+
 The problem occurs when you try to sort the team members by jersey number.
-If those numbers are stored as strings, they’ll sort lexically, and lexical order often differs from numeric order.
+If those numbers are stored as strings, they’ll sort lexically, and lexical order often differs FROM numeric order.
 That’s certainly true for the team in question: mysql> SELECT name, jersey_num FROM roster ORDER BY jersey_num;
 +-----------+------------+
 | name  | jersey_num |